zendesk/sunshine-conversations-ios/readme.md

 ### Step 3: Insert code and launch SupportKit.
-Time to insert one line of code and launch SupportKit.
+Time to insert code and launch SupportKit.
 See section [Insert Code and Launch SupportKit from Your App.](#Insert Code and Launch SupportKit from Your App)

 ## Installation via SDK package